noahpaige/yet-another-portfolio/documentation/projects-system.md

 ### 2. Automatic Index Generation

-The `scripts/generate-project-index.ts` script automatically scans all project folders and generates a centralized index file.
+The `scripts/generate-article-index.ts` script automatically scans all project folders and generates a centralized unified article index file.

 #### What the Script Does: